 3 new imported COVID-19 cases reported in Shanghai

-The first new patient is a Chinese working in Ethiopia who arrived at the Shanghai Pudong International Airport on February 9.
+The first new patient is a Chinese working in Sri Lanka who arrived at the Shanghai Pudong International Airport on February 20.

-The second patient is a Netherlander who arrived at the Shanghai airport on February 10.
+The second patient is a Chinese living in the United States who arrived at the Shanghai airport on February 21.

 The third patient is a Chinese traveling in the United Arab Emirates who arrived at the Shanghai airport on February 22.

-They have been transferred to the designated hospital for treatment, while close contacts on the same flights with them have been put under quarantine and observation at designated places.
+They have all been transferred to the designated hospital for treatment, while 78 close contacts on the same flights with them have been put under quarantine and observation at designated places.

 No suspected local cases were reported, and no asymptomatic infection cases are undergoing medical observation now, the local health commission said.